What is paediatric Endoscopy?

 We need smaller endoscopes and technically smaller bowels are harder to endoscope

-Children do not understand pain hence we do all procedures under anaesthetic.
+Children do not understand pain hence we do all procedures under general anaesthetic (not awake).
 This is also in keeping with national UK guidance for paediatric endoscopy

 We need specialized anaesthetics experience in anaesthetizing children

 How is paediatric endoscopy done at the Hampshire Clinic ?